Skip to main content

 Outcomes

 The Project aims at demonstrating cost effective solutions able to increase the system energy efficiency.
-The outcomes of the Projects will contribute to the reduction of the primary energy use in building sector and to
+The outcomes of the Projects will contribute to the reduction of the primary energy use in building sector and toreduce the greenhouse emission.
+The Project will also increase the level of competitiveness for the Swedish building sector towards the challenge of sustainable and low energy buildings.

 Time period: